castelao/OceanColor/README.rst

 * Documentation: https://ocean-color.readthedocs.io.

 NASA provides great resources to search and access its data.
-This package is intended to fill a gap on obtaining chlorophyll data to be compared with in situ observations by searching pixels within given time and distance tolerance.
+This package is intended to fill a gap in obtaining chlorophyll data to be compared with in situ observations by searching pixels within a given time and distance tolerance.
 For instance, it is used to calibrate chlorophyll fluorescence measurements from Spray underwater gliders.